 It was a year of increasing independence—for both mother and son.
 It was the year for connecting it all, making workflow improvements, breathing better.
-There was eating, sleeping, mailing letters from the post office, discovering Pinterest, writing blog posts, and one well-executed major surgery closely followed by the even more life-altering discovery of books by Jonathan Franzen.
+There was eating, sleeping, mailing letters from the post office, discovering Pinterest, learning to write blog posts, and one well-executed major surgery closely followed by the even more life-altering discovery of books by Jonathan Franzen.

-All photos were taken in 2013 using mostly the Leica, but sometimes also the Canon.
+All photos were taken in 2013 using mostly the Leica and occasionally the Canon.